suriyun-production/mmorpg-kit-docs/docs/pages/_generating/139-npc-entity.md

 # How to create Npc Entity

-Before create new npc entity, you should know about `Npc Dialog Graph`, you can create new `Npc Dialog Graph` by right click in `Project` tab then select `Create GameData` and select `Npc Dialog Graph` then new graph will be created, double-click on it to see the graph and edit it any time.
+Before create new npc entity, you should know about `Npc Dialog Graph`, you can create new `Npc Dialog Graph` by right click in `Project` window then select `Create GameData` and select `Npc Dialog Graph` then new graph will be created, double-click on it to see the graph and edit it any time.

 ![](../images/npcs/001.png)